interledger/rfcs/proposals/0000-stream-receipts.md

 This flow occurs for each STREAM connection with Receipts enabled.

-1. Verifier MUST generate a random Receipt Nonce.
+1. Verifier MUST generate a unique Receipt Nonce.

 2. Verifier MUST communicate the Receipt Nonce and Receipt Secret to the Receiver.
 The Receipt Secret MUST NOT be communicated to the Sender.